| |

 • Easy route-finding matters more than huge mileage, especially for beginners.

-• As of April 2026, Breakneck Ridge is closed until mid-2027, so I wouldn’t plan around it.
+• As of April 2026, Breakneck Ridge near NYC stays closed until mid-2027, so plan around it rather than for it.

 • Early starts usually beat crowds, heat, and parking stress.